openshift-online/ocm-support-cli/README.md

 The following flags are available for `get subscriptions`:

 ```
 --first                     If true, returns only the first subscription that matches the search instead of all of them (default behaviour).
 --fetchLabels               If true, includes the organization labels.
 --fetchCapabilities         If true, includes the organization capabilities.
+--fetchReservedResources    If true, returns a list of reserved resources for the subscriptions.
 -h, --help                  help for get
 ```

 ##### Examples